Siege of Glatz: Aftermath

-Following a series of extensive manoeuvres and several heavy battles the during 1760 Glatz ultimately remained the only territory captured by the Austrian and their allies leaving the situation almost unchanged since a year before.
+Following a series of extensive manoeuvres and several heavy battles during 1760 Glatz ultimately remained the only territory captured by the Austrian and their allies leaving the situation almost unchanged since a year before.

 The Prussian commander Colonel Bartholomäus d'O was taken prisoner by the Austrians.
 Following his release at the end of the war he was tried and executed by Frederick the Great as a punishment for losing Glatz.